Rxthew/Odin/README.md

 # Odin
-This is an overarching repository in fulfilment of the Odin Project.
+This is an overarching repository containing starter projects in fulfilment of the Odin Project.